 Preserving workers with a vocational degree

-Which groups of employees are more likely to be affected by the conclusion of in-plant alliances?
-Descriptive statistics reveal that the proportion of persons with a vocational degree is much higher in establishments with an in-plant alliance irrespective of establishment size.
-But in establishments with fewer than 200 but more than 50 employees, the proportion of apprentices is considerably lower in companies with in-plant alliances (see Figure 4).
+Descriptive statistics reveal that the proportion of people with a vocational degree is much higher in establishments with an in-plant alliance than without one, irrespective of establishment size while the share of people without a vocational degree is lower.
+In establishments with fewer than 200 but more than 50 employees, the proportion of apprentices is considerably lower in companies with in-plant alliances (Figure 4).

 Arguments against in-plant alliances include the difficulty for management to fulfill its pledges, but there are some additional problems.
-The works council and management may be interested in saving only the jobs of workers already employed.
-That improves the competitive position of these insiders and reduces the employment chances of outsiders, because the firms’ management commits itself to refuse offers from outsiders to work for lower wages.
-Employers also want to avoid raising expectations that cannot be fulfilled or giving employees the illusion that their jobs are secure.
-What future trends in product markets might mean for labor markets is uncertain for management.
+The works council and management may be interested in saving only the jobs of workers already employed (“insiders”).
+Such action improves the competitive position of insiders but reduces the employment chances for outsiders.

 Problems with implementing collective job agreements